datachomp/datachomp.com/ev.md

 software is so dumb
-	doesn't want to necessarily work with other software Everything is digital/dynamic interface, but personalization is deeply superficial
+	doesn't want to necessarily work with other software Everything is digital/dynamic interface, but personalization is deeply superficial remote software calls are unreliable/unresponsive... and usually unactionable.

 touch is so dumb, slow, unecessary